8 Ways That WiFi as a Service Benefits Your Bottom Line

 1) Transition to WaaS

 Now, what if there was a way to capture the same kind of financial savings that you enjoy with SaaS with your WiFi service?
 The good news: There is.
-It’s called WaaS, short for wireless as a service.
+It’s called WiFi as a Service, or WaaS for short.

 Now that WiFi has become as important as electricity and running water, purchasing wireless service -- all inclusive -- actually makes a lot of sense, especially for locations that don’t have a big IT army on-site.